-Pine nuts are known to be good for heart health, which comes from a few different factors.
-Magnesium and vitamin K help prevent the formation of blood clots, while vitamin E serves as a powerful antioxidant to help preserve and repair cells.
-Also, magnesium combined with high levels of monounsaturated fats is great for aiding in the control of blood sugar levels and in controlling cholesterol by lowering the levels of the “bad cholesterol” LDL.
+Pine nuts are known to be good for heart health, which comes from several factors.
+Magnesium and vitamin K help prevent the formation of blood clots, while vitamin E is a powerful antioxidant to help preserve and repair cells.
+Also, magnesium combined with high levels of monounsaturated fats is excellent for aiding in the control of blood sugar levels and in controlling cholesterol by lowering the levels of the “bad cholesterol” LDL.

-Similar to “true” nuts, pine nuts are also believed to help keep the mind healthy.
-Studies have shown that by aiding in circulating nutrients throughout the body, nuts play a key role in preventing cognitive issues such as Alzheimer’s and Parkinson’s disease.
+Like “true” nuts, pine nuts are also believed to help keep the mind healthy.
+Studies have shown that by aiding in circulating nutrients throughout the body, nuts play a crucial role in preventing cognitive issues such as Alzheimer’s and Parkinson’s.

 Verywellfit does a great job of breaking down the many health benefits of pine nuts in this article.

 It is possible to be allergic to pine nuts.
-Although pine nuts are technically seeds, not nuts, pine nuts can cause anaphylactic reaction including tightening in the chest, swelling of the tongue and lips, vomiting, and/or hives.
+Although pine nuts are technically seeds, not nuts, pine nuts can cause anaphylactic reactions, including tightening in the chest, swelling of the tongue and lips, vomiting, and hives.

 Eating some varieties of pine nuts raw can also cause something known as pine mouth or pine nut syndrome.
 This side effect causes a bitter, metallic, or otherwise unpleasant taste in the mouth, although the FDA has not reported any clinically adverse effects.
-Pine mouth is usually detected several days after these raw pine nuts were consumed, and symptoms can last up to around a month.
+Pine’s mouth is usually detected several days after these raw pine nuts are consumed, and symptoms can last up to a month.